 CBSsports.com first reported that Hazell accepted the coaching position.
 ESPN.com and Gold&Black.com also reported Hazell will replace Danny Hope.
 The ESPN.com report said Hazell will meet with Kent State players today.

-Hazell led Kent State to an 11-2 record this season.
-The Golden Flashes were No. 17 in the BCS standings before falling to Northern Illinois in overtime in the Mid-American Conference title game.
+Hazell led Kent State to an 11-2 record this season, winning the Mid-American Conference’s East Division.
+The Golden Flashes were No. 17 in the BCS standings before falling to Northern Illinois in overtime in the MAC title game.
 He was named MAC coach of the year.

-He added assistant head coach to his title with the Buckeyes from 2005-2010.
+He added assistant head coach to his title with the Buckeyes 2005-10.

 Purdue looked for an offensive-minded coach.
 Kent State is averaging 34.6 points per game.